Falls remain the leading cause of injury death for older Americans.

 - Every second of every day, an older adult (age 65+) falls in the U.S. 1

-- One-fourth of Americans aged 65+ falls each year.
+- More than one-fourth of Americans aged 65+ falls each year.
 1

 - Falls result in more than 3 million injuries treated in emergency departments annually, including over 800,000 hospitalizations and more than 32,000 deaths.
 2

 - Each year about $50 billion is spent on medical costs related to non-fatal fall injuries and $754 million is spent related to fatal falls.
 3

 In addition to pain and suffering, and the high cost of rehabilitation, falls with or without injury also carry a heavy quality of life impact.
 A growing number of older adults fear falling and, as a result, often self-limit activities and social engagements.
 Resulting limitations can result in further physical decline, depression, social isolation, and feelings of helplessness.
 This potentially bleak future for aging Americans is not inevitable; evidence-based interventions that target individual risk factors for falling have been shown to reduce falls and promote falls self-efficacy.

 National Action Plan

 The 2015 Falls Free® National Action Plan is a blueprint describing what should be done to reduce the growing number of falls and fall-related injuries among older adults.
 This updated plan is the product of key recommendations and strategies collected during the Falls Prevention Summit, a White House Conference on Aging event held in April 2015.
 The Falls Free® National Action Plan envisions older adults experiencing fewer falls and fall-related injuries, maximizing their independence and quality of life.
 The plan is a call to action, a way to initiate collaboration among multiple stakeholders, and a guide for implementing an effective, coordinated approach to preventing older adults’ falls.
 The plan recommendations can be implemented by stakeholders to create a collaborative, comprehensive, and coordinated effort to reduce falls among older adults.